Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Blessing of sanctuary* (10 gems), good once your deck is well rounded and you're afraid of a mistake, for example when you have *demon eye* (if you trigger it then restart the fight, you get it back)
 - *Phoenix feather* (10 gems), same as above, slightly worse in my opinion
 - *Phantom boots* (13 gems), allows you to avoid almost every elite and go for plenty of chests/merchants, bit expensive and you still have to fight bosses but overall makes the game easy
-- *Tear of godess* (15 gems), very expensive skill but saves you from the silence nightmare, only once your deck is well rounded
+- *Tear of godess* (15 gems), very expensive skill but saves you from the block/silence nightmare, only once your deck is well rounded

 ## Attack Strategies